-At September 30, 2009, we had no cumulative windfalls in excess of shortfalls recorded as part of capital in excess of par value.
-For the three months ending December 31, 2009, we expect cumulative shortfalls will begin to exceed cumulative windfalls, and we will therefore report higher provision for income taxes as a result.
-Because we can not determine all of the factors that will enter into our income tax expense computation, we cannot currently estimate this impact on our tax rate for the three months ending December 31, 2009.
+At December 31, 2009, we had cumulative shortfalls in excess of windfalls resulting in additional provision for income taxes of \$8.7 million.
+For the three months ending March 31, 2010, cumulative shortfalls may continue to exceed cumulative windfalls, and we may therefore report higher provision for income taxes as a result.
+Because we can not determine all of the factors that will enter into our income tax expense computation, we cannot currently estimate this impact on our tax rate for the three months ending March 31, 2010.